You Love Me, You Love Me Not

 Cost: $1.00/poem or $7.99/album

-located in the historic Fairhaven neighborhood, Bellingham, Washington
+Located in the historic Fairhaven neighborhood, Bellingham, Washington

 Fallen is a collection of new poems by Pacific Northwest poet, Shannon P. Laws, her third book of poetry.
 Fallen explores the trauma of loss, heartache, quiet eroticism, occasionally draped in dark humor and metaphor.
 This is reflective middle age work asking questions about a dark past, finding truth in the now, while confident how it all ends.

-Edited by: Mary Elizabeth Gillilan
+Edited by: Mary Elizabeth Gillilan of Independent Writer’s Studio

 “[Laws] poetry is not camera-shy.
 Full of imagery and emotion, it ranges across the days with bursts of action and reflection.
 Laws writes of quiet eroticism, as well as memory and humor from the north Pacific region, where she has lived most of her life.
 Shannon P. Laws has gifts of observation, humanity, and powerful expression.
 A valuable choice for poetry lovers, who will find it natural to read and understand.”